usubalang/usuba/_posts/2020-03-16-interleaving.md

 ### Initial benchmark

-We generated 2-interleaved and non-interleaved codes for 10 ciphers which looked like "reasonable" candidates for interleaving: their register pressure was relatively low.
+To benchmark our interleaving optimization, we considered 10 ciphers which looked like "reasonable" candidates for interleaving, since their register pressure was relatively low.
+We started by generating non-interleaved and 2-interleaved implementations on general purpose registers for each of them to compare them.
+We compiled the generated codes with Clang 7.0.0.
 The results are shown in the following table:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}